Paul McCartney: Achievements

 McCartney has written, or co-written, 32 number-one singles on the Billboard Hot 100: twenty with the Beatles; seven solo or with Wings; one as a co-writer of "A World Without Love", a number-one single for Peter and Gordon; one as a co-writer on Elton John's cover of "Lucy in the Sky with Diamonds"; one as a co-writer on Stars on 45's "Medley"; one as a co-writer with Michael Jackson on "Say Say Say"; and one as writer on "Ebony and Ivory" performed with Stevie Wonder.
 As of 2009, he has 15.5 million RIAA-certified units in the United States as a solo artist, plus another 10 million with Wings.

 Credited with more number ones in the UK than any other artist, McCartney has participated in twenty-four chart topping singles: seventeen with the Beatles, one solo, and one each with Wings, Stevie Wonder, Ferry Aid, Band Aid, Band Aid 20 and "The Christians et al." (Note: As of 2012, Elvis Presley has achieved the most UK number-ones as a solo artist with eighteen.)
 He is the only artist to reach the UK number one as a soloist ("Pipes of Peace"), duo ("Ebony and Ivory" with Wonder), trio ("Mull of Kintyre", Wings), quartet ("She Loves You", the Beatles), quintet ("Get Back", the Beatles with Billy Preston) and as part of a musical ensemble for charity (Ferry Aid).

 "Yesterday" is one of the most covered songs in history, with more than 2,200 recorded versions.
 According to the BBC, it is "the only one by a UK writer to have been aired more than seven million times on American TV and radio and is third in the all-time list ... [and] is the most played song by a British writer [last] century in the US".
 His 1968 Beatles composition "Hey Jude" achieved the highest sales in the UK that year and topped the US charts for nine weeks, which is longer than any other Beatles single.
 It was also the longest single released by the band and, at seven minutes eleven seconds, was at that time the longest number one.
 "Hey Jude" is the best-selling Beatles single, achieving sales of over five million copies soon after its release.
 (Note: "Hey Jude" was covered by several prominent artists, including Elvis Presley, Bing Crosby, Count Basie and Wilson Pickett.)

 In July 2005, McCartney's performance of "Sgt.
 Pepper's Lonely Hearts Club Band" with U2 at Live 8 became the fastest-released single in history.
 Available within forty-five minutes of its recording, hours later it had achieved number one on the UK Official Download Chart.

-In December 2020, the release of his album McCartney III and its subsequent charting at number 2 on the US Billboard 200 earned McCartney the feat of being the first artist to have a new album in the top two chart positions in each of the last six decades.
+In December 2020, with the release of McCartney III and its subsequent charting at number 2 on the US Billboard 200, McCartney became the first artist to have a new album in the top two chart positions in each of the last six decades.